Stable Chimera States: A Geometric Singular Perturbation Approach: Numerical results

 First, the behavior of both the network \eqref{GeneralModelLGVP} and its mean-field counterpart \eqref{CoevolutiveIntercouplingReducedLGVP} are compared when different intercoupling coevolving rules are employed.
-In figure \ref{Fig:InterFeedback}, we present projections to the $\left(R_{1},\mu\right)$ and $\left(\rho_{1},\mu\right)$-planes of \eqref{GeneralModelLGVP} and \eqref{CoevolutiveIntercouplingReducedLGVP} with $\dot{\mu}=\varepsilon_{\mu}(-\mu + \gamma_{\mu} - \eta_{\mu}\rho_{1})$.
+In figure \ref{Fig:InterFeedback}, we present projections to the $\left(R_{1},\mu\right)$ and $\left(\rho_{1},\mu\right)$ planes of \eqref{GeneralModelLGVP} and \eqref{CoevolutiveIntercouplingReducedLGVP}, with $\dot{\mu}=\varepsilon_{\mu}(-\mu + \gamma_{\mu} - \eta_{\mu}\rho_{1})$.
 Notice that $k_{1}<2\Delta_{1}$ and thus the critical manifold (grey) is normally hyperbolic and attracting for every $\rho_{1}\in(0,1)$.
-Moreover, observe that the behavior of the order parameters $R_{1}$ and $\rho_{1}$ (red) converge to the intersection of the critical manifold and the equilibria set of the slow adaptation (magenta), which corresponds to a highly incoherent region of the first layer and with the assumption that the second population is near synchrony, i.e. $\rho_{2}\approx1$ and $R_{2}\approx1$, we have effectively produced an exponentially stable chimera state, demonstrating the generation of such pattern in the network \eqref{GeneralModelLGVP} by geometric results derived from its mean-field reduction \eqref{CoevolutiveIntercouplingReducedLGVP}, as stated by theorem \ref{TheoremNetworkMeanField}. \paragraph*{}Similarly, in figure \ref{Fig:InterBreathing} we present a persistent breathing chimera state produced through the same mechanism as before in both \eqref{GeneralModelLGVP} and \eqref{CoevolutiveIntercouplingReducedLGVP}, with $\dot{\mu} = \varepsilon_{\mu}\cos{(0.02 t)}$.
+Moreover, observe that the behavior of the order parameters $R_{1}$ and $\rho_{1}$ (red) converge to the intersection of the critical manifold and the equilibria set of the slow adaptation (magenta), which corresponds to a highly incoherent region of the first layer and with the assumption that the second population is near synchrony, i.e., $\rho_{2}\approx1$ and $R_{2}\approx1$, we have effectively produced an exponentially stable chimera state, demonstrating the generation of such pattern in the network \eqref{GeneralModelLGVP} by geometric results derived from its mean-field reduction \eqref{CoevolutiveIntercouplingReducedLGVP}, as stated by theorem \ref{TheoremNetworkMeanField}. \paragraph*{}Similarly, in figure \ref{Fig:InterBreathing} we present a persistent breathing chimera state produced through the same mechanism as before in both \eqref{GeneralModelLGVP} and \eqref{CoevolutiveIntercouplingReducedLGVP}, with $\dot{\mu} = \varepsilon_{\mu}\cos{(0.02 t)}$.
 Observe that, since the fast structure of the problem has not been modified, the critical manifold, as well as its normal hyperbolicity and stability conditions, remain the same and notice that the order parameters $R_{1}$ and $\rho_{1}$ oscillate between high and low synchrony regimes, which correspond to the so called breathing chimera state, characterized by sustained periodical variations on the synchronization level \cite{Omelchenko2022}.
 Finally, notice that the synchronization level of the second population presents small-amplitude oscillations with the same frequency of the first population due to the intracoupling strength $k_{2}$ employed, when this value is increased a stronger interaction in the second population is achieved and the oscillatory pattern is only appreciated in the first population.
+Therefore, the ratio between both intracoupling strengths $k_{1,2}$ is selected in such a way that the oscillations in the second populations' level of synchrony exhibits only small amplitude oscillations.